openfoodfacts/.github/docs/decisions/default-environment.md

 ## Decision Outcome

-Chosen option: "Default to Development Mode", because it reflects the current model and is a more natural fit for most scenarios.
+Chosen option: "Default environment variables should support Development Mode", because it reflects the current model and is a more natural fit for most scenarios.

+Note that core docker compose files should be as close as possible to production with run, development and production overrides layered on top of these.
+This is discussed in more detail in the [General Project Conventions](../general-project-conventions.md).

 ### Consequences